Josef Newgarden wins his first Indy 500, gives Roger Penske his 19th victory

 Agustin Canapino did a 360-spin behind him, snapping a break line.
 He was unable to stop and collided with O’Ward’s car.

-“I was a little too nice there,” O’Ward said after crashing out, leaving teammates Rossi and Tony Kanaan still running.
-“I just feel so bummed for the team.
-We had four very fast race cars, now there’s only two in the race. ...
+“I was a little too nice there,” O’Ward said.
+“I just feel so bummed for the team. ...
 I got onto the apron to give (Ericsson) room.
 I got squeezed.
 Yeah, I won’t forget that.”

 Suddenly, the race had its second red flag with six laps to go.